Prospective applicants are strongly encouraged to review the following

 - Proposals must be dated and signed by principal applicant

-- A confirmation email will be sent within 72 hours of receipt
+- A confirmation email will be sent within 3 business days of receipt

 Proposal evaluation is overseen and administered by the CCRF Research Committee.

-- Grant applications are provided only to selected projects that align with the objectives and areas of focus outlined in the Current Request for Proposals (RFP)
+- Grant applications are provided only to selected projects that align with the objectives and areas of focus outlined in the RFP

 - All submitters will be notified of the status of their project.
 Those who do not receive an application will be notified that a grant will not be offered this cycle.

-- For grant requests over $10,000, a 30-minute videoconference presentation may be requested.
+- For grant requests over $20,000 a 30-minute videoconference presentation may be requested

 - Grant applications and LOI budgets are usually identical.
-If an increase is requested during the grant application stage it should be justified by the submitter.
+If a budget change is requested during the grant application stage, it should be justified by the submitter.

-- Final funding recommendations are approved by CCRF’s Board of Directors in cooperation with The Foundation’s Board of Directors.
+- Final funding recommendations are approved by the CCRF Board

 - Applicants are informed about proposal status with a letter indicating: